kottans/framework-2021/README.md

 ## Development

+Make sure you have [Node.js](https://nodejs.org/en/) installed on your machine.
 `npm install` to install dependencies.
 Ignore npm audit warnings.
 If any changes appear on `package-lock.json` just commit those.